Atakku/fsmp-ae2/guidebook/getting-started.md

 *   Your ingredients list:
     * 1x <ItemLink id="drive" />
     * 1x <ItemLink id="terminal" /> or <ItemLink id="crafting_terminal" />
-    * 1x <ItemLink id="energy_acceptor" />
+    * 1x <ItemLink id="energy_cell" />
     * A few [cables](items-blocks-machines/cables.md), either glass, covered, or smart, but not dense
     * A few [storage cells](items-blocks-machines/storage_cells.md), recommended of the 4k variety for a good mix of capacity and types (it would be more efficient to [partition](items-blocks-machines/cell_workbench.md) a mix of 4k and 1k but that's a complexity we won't go into now)
 ---
 1. Place the drive down.
-2. The energy acceptor (and several other AE2 [devices](ae2-mechanics/devices.md)) comes in 2 modes, cube and flat.
-They can be switched between in a crafting grid.
-If your energy acceptor is a cube, place it down next to the drive.
-If it's a flat square, place a cable on the drive and place the acceptor on that.
-3. Run energy into the energy acceptor with a cable/pipe/conduit from your favorite energy-generation mod.
-4. Place a cable on top of the drive (or otherwise at eye level) and place your terminal or crafting terminal on it.
+2. Place a cable on top of the drive (or otherwise at eye level) and place your terminal or crafting terminal on it.
-5. Put your storage cells into the drive
+3. Put your storage cells into the drive
-6. Profit
+4. Profit
-7. Fiddle with the terminal's settings
+5. Fiddle with the terminal's settings
-8. Bask in your ultimate power and ability
+6. Bask in your ultimate power and ability
-9. Realize that this network is, in the grand scheme, rather small
+7. Realize that this network is, in the grand scheme, rather small

 ### Expanding your Network